Sherzo21/cctv-people-analytics/README.md

 Quick way to confirm what you actually need
-Run this once in your project env: python -c "import cv2, numpy, torch, torchvision, onnxruntime; from PIL import Image; print('OK')"
+Run this once in your env:
+python -c "import cv2, numpy, torch, torchvision, onnxruntime; from PIL import Image; print('OK')"